bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 Features:

+*   New in 1.8.*: WaveForm for music.
+Create and save music waveforms o display them nicely with WaveSurfer music module
 *   New in 1.8.*: Comments for Gmedia Items (For now only Phantom module support comments.
 Later will add other modules)
 *   New in 1.8.*: Integration with WP search.
 Gmedia items looks like a regular post with comments.
 Also you can search for albums, galleries and filters.
 *   iOS application "Gmedia" - [iOS manage application](https://itunes.apple.com/ua/app/gmedia/id947515626?mt=8) to manage your Library with your iPhone